 My plan was to find a conservation project that was small enough for me to be able to work alongside with and of course one that is really making a difference.
 I also wanted to back a project whose work I believed in and what better way to do this, than by having actually witnessed their conservation successes on the ground, with my own eyes.
-And so it came to pass that I have, in time, become the official Conservation Ambassador for a lion project in Kenya called Rebuilding The Pride.
+And so it came to pass that I became the official Conservation Ambassador for a lion project in Kenya called Rebuilding The Pride.
 The project operates in the south rift valley of Kenya, a place where I lived, and indeed where I cut my teeth as a wildlife photographer, back in 2004-2006.
-During that time there were only 12 or so lions in the area and I am happy to report that there are now many more, and this is largely thanks to Rebuilding The Pride, who work alongside the local Maasai to help support and facilitate coexistence.
+During that time there were only 12 or so lions in the area and I am happy to report that there are now many more (40 plus), and this is largely thanks to Rebuilding The Pride, who work alongside the local Maasai to help support and facilitate coexistence.

 “Lions are the very image of majesty and indeed of Africa itself.”

 These are no ordinary lions that we are trying to protect; they are free ranging lion, living outside of a formal park or national game reserve.
 A large percentage of Africa’s remaining lion population does in fact occur outside of protected parks and what a sad day it will be when the only lions left in Africa are the ones in parks, surrounded by dozens of safari jeeps and minivans.
-This cannot happen on our watch but one of the really sticky points around free ranging lion populations revolves around conflict between lion and livestock and this is exactly where Rebuilding The Pride comes into play:
+This cannot happen on our watch but one of the really sticky points around free ranging lion populations, revolves around conflict between lion and livestock, and this is exactly where Rebuilding The Pride comes into play:

 Teams of lion monitors are deployed every day to track and find lion.
 This way the project is able to communicate to the villages and herders information about lion whereabouts and activity, and this in turn allows them to make educated decisions abut where to graze their livestock.
 Added to this service, Rebuilding The Pride operate a 24 hour hotline allowing the community to report lost livestock to the lion monitors, who then facilitate a rescue operation to return the lost animal to its rightful owner.
-Speed is of the essence as livestock must be rescued before lions find them and before the villagers come into contact with either lions or other dangerous game, like elephant and buffalo, while looking for their lost livestock
+Speed is of the essence as livestock must be rescued before lions find them and before the villagers come into contact with either lions or other dangerous game, like elephant and buffalo, while looking for their lost livestock (often in the dark).

 “Within the last 20 years or so lion numbers have fallen by almost half.”